Corporate Security Major Meets Challenges of

 An Innovative Approach

-in Herald Square prior to his arrival at St. John’s, and served a
+Macy’s in Herald Square prior to his arrival at St. John’s, and

-member of the National Guard.
-He is also a practicing attorney.
+served as a member of the National Guard.
+He is also a practicing

-“When I worked in retail I was worried who was committing a crime
+attorney.
+“When I worked in retail, I was worried who was

-and how do I get my money back?
-Now you need to worry about where
+committing a crime and how do I get my money back.
+Now, you need to

-the money is going, who funded them and who sent them here?”
+worry about where the money is going, who funded them and who sent

-the government and the private sector, Professor Grossmann stressed
+between the government and the private sector, Professor Grossmann

-that programs dealing only with Homeland issues are limiting.
+stressed that programs dealing only with Homeland issues are

-companies, pilot training facilities, banks and many others in the
+receiving companies, pilot training facilities, banks and many

-private sector are faced with security issues every day, he noted.,
+others in the private sector are faced with security issues every

 security administration working in joint partnership and possessing